acbsp/bonafide.guru/en/contents.rst

 This book is about the greatest personality who had granted the humanity with the invaluable gift - the holy name of the Lord.
-Within the whole material world there is nobody greater or equal to Him, His Divine Grace Shrila Prabhupada.
-And from this book we can learn the most confidential things about Him.
+Within the whole material world there is nobody greater or equal to Him, His Divine Grace
+|SP|.
+And from this book we can learn the most confidential
+things about Him.

 Bhakta dasa has been cheated and deceived many times in his life, and he